Math, Reading, and Tutoring Help at Home

 What if my child struggles with both reading and math?

 Start with the area causing the most daily frustration or the biggest academic impact right now.
-If both are serious, begin with the one affecting confidence most strongly, because when confidence starts to crater, progress usually follows it down.
+If both are serious, begin with the one affecting confidence most strongly, because when confidence starts to drop, progress usually follows it.

 Can I help my child at home without making learning feel like punishment?